molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Invalid form

-Now that we have tested the successful form submission, let us check that the Component prevents submitting an invalid form.
+Now that we have tested the successful form submission, let us check the handling of an invalid form.
 What happens if we do not fill out any fields, but submit the form?

 We create a new spec for this case: